It is a fact that 'content is king'.

 Community: Joomla has an active and vibrant user community.
 You can get your questions answered on a variety of support forums completely free of charge and download thousands of plugins to help you get the most out of the CMS.

 And that about sums up Joomla.
 It's got fewer plugins and themes than WP but is also more customizable and better-suited for social networks and eCommerce sites.
 If you have a little PHP knowledge, this may be a better bet.

 Need help with social media management and marketing?
-Check the social media agency in Mumbai we provide to know how we can help!
+Check our Social Media Services to know how we can help!

 And this brings us to our final candidate in the WordPress vs Joomla vs Drupal comparison.